Smart-Pointer - Constructors

 Updated Unique Pointer

-Combine the constructor/assignment operators discussed in this article with the ThorsAnvil::UP that we defined in the first article in the series: Unique Pointer we obtain the following:
+Combining the constructor/assignment operators discussed in this article with the ThorsAnvil::UP that we defined in the first article in the series: Unique Pointer, we obtain the following:

 ThorsAnvil::UP Version 3